NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Rubix Computes.md

 ![max800px](../img/apps/add-location.png)

 :::info
-When you add a location, if you click `Save` without entering any information, Rubix CE will assign a `default name` to the location.
+When you add a location, if you click `Save` without entering any information, Rubix will assign a `default name` to the location.
 You can modify its settings by right-clicking on the location and selecting `Edit`.
 :::

 ![max800px](../img/apps/edit-location.png)